alphagov/govuk-infrastructure/docs/README.md

 GOV.UK applications run in containers on a Kubernetes clusters hosted on AWS Elastic Kubernetes Service (EKS).

-A few things also run on Google Cloud Platform (GCP), such as the static mirror of the website.
+A few things also run on Google Cloud Platform, such as the static mirror of the website.

 ### Configuration as code